 But, even without feelings of euphoria, CBD’s effect on mood is significant.
 This 2010 study published in the British Journal of Pharmacology (2009) suggests that CBD treatment for depression was comparable to traditional antidepressant treatment.
 CBD has also shown an ability to improve overall mood, reduce anxiety, and improve cognitive function.

 How does CBD Exert its Mood Improving Effects?

 Evidence suggests that the interaction between CBD and serotonin receptors plays a large role in CBD’s mood-modulating abilities.
 Serotonin is a neurotransmitter linked to improving overall mood and CBD could help increase serotonin levels by activating the 5-HT1A serotonin receptor.

 While seen in lesser amounts in cannabis, terpenes, an active organic compound found in cannabis and other plants, can also induce many changes to mood (as well as a range of other effects).
-Over one hundred doifterpenes are present in cannabis and some of the mood modulating ones include:
+Over one hundred different terpenes are present in cannabis and some of the mood modulating ones include:

-Limonene: Typically associate with citrus fruits, limonene has demonstrated significant anti-anxiety effects.
+Limonene: Typically associate with citrus fruits, limonene can significant anti-anxiety effects.

 Linalool: Also found in certain flowers, research says that linalool reduces stress levels and improves behavior thanks to its ability to induce serotonin release and reduce cortisol levels.
 It has also shown some promise in fighting pain.

 Five Strains That Could Help With Improving Mood